FFFFFFFXXXXXXX/league_record/readme.md

 This project relies on libobs (27.2.4) to record the game.
 For build prerequisites look at [libobs-recorder](https://github.com/FFFFFFFXXXXXXX/libobs-recorder) Build with `cargo tauri build`.
-Package up with `tar -cvzf LeagueRecord.tar.gz -C src-tauri libobs/data libobs/obs-plugins -C libobs *.dll obs-ffmpeg-mux.exe -C ../target/release LeagueRecorde.exe lol_rec.exe` (assuming that you have all your obs .dll's and the data/plugin folders in src-tauri/libobs/)
+Package up with `tar -cvzf LeagueRecord.tar.gz -C src-tauri licenses settings libobs/data libobs/obs-plugins static-file-server.exe -C libobs *.dll obs-ffmpeg-mux.exe -C ../target/release LeagueRecord.exe lol_rec.exe` (assuming that you have all your obs .dll's and the data/plugin folders in src-tauri/libobs/)

 ## License